Let’s start with the basic fundamentals of AI. What better place to start than the origins of the term “Artificial Intelligence”.

 The AI from 2001: A Space Odyssey, called Heuristically programmed ALgorithmic computer (HAL) 9000 is an example of General AI.

 If you play video games, you will know there’s no shortage of DUMB non-player characters (NPCs).
-Some are so dumb they only can preform a single task (like walking or doing the same thing over and over).
+Some are so dumb they only can perform a single task (like walking or doing the same thing over and over).
 That’s an example of a Narrow AI and my youngest son loves when I go into “dumb NPC” mode in a public setting.
 My wife on the other hand, hates it.

 AI Learning

 Models: Remember my example of Talos the Greek autonomous robot protector?
 Now imagine if that robot didn’t have a brain and it was just a shell.
 An AI model is similar to the human brain.
 We want the robot to circle the island three times every day and look for invaders.
 Once it detects these invaders, it must engage and fight them off to protect the island.
 These actions are Talos instructions or goals.
-Without the brain/model (a special kind of computer program that can learn and make decisions to accomplish it’s goals), we wouldn’t have the necessary logic to carry out the automated tasks Talos was intended for.
+Without the brain/model (a special kind of computer program that can learn and make decisions to accomplish its goals), we wouldn’t have the necessary logic to carry out the automated tasks Talos was intended for.
 A model must be trained.
 Training the AI model is similar to teaching the human brain.
-We show the model images of the pirate invaders and teach it that these are part of its instructions, they are what you are protecting the island against.
-We keep feeding it more and more images so the accuracy of the actual pirates is high and the chance for misclassification/identification is low.
-We continue to teach the model just as we would teach a human brain by feeding it more information over time.
-Over time, the accuracy and confidence levels increase and we decrease the risk of misclassification.
-Once the model is trained, it becomes really good at these specific tasks linked to its goals and instructions.
-Over time the model will learn from new examples and optimize performance on what it has learned.

 Machine Learning (ML): Machine learning refers to the subfield of AI.
 Focused on developing algorithms and models that enable computers to learn from data and make predictions or decisions without explicit programming.